aengelberg/instagenerate/README.md

 ## Problems / things to note

-- Negative lookahead and ordered choice are not implemented, because both concepts are difficult to reason about in core.logic.
+- Negative lookahead, ordered choice, and regular expressions are currently not yet implemented.
 - If a parser is recursive in an obnoxious way (e.g. `S = S`), instagenerate will not catch that, and it will result in an infinite loop.
 - It is recommended that you check that your parser and inputs/outputs you pass to